 With increasing concern and interest for the security of PLC's, there is a growing need to integrate security directly into the PLC itself.
 The CLICK PLUS offers 6 different security features designed to minimize PLC vulnerabilities.

-The CLICK PLUS PLC ships from the factory with a default username and password, however the first time a user connects to the PLC, they will be required to input a unique password.
-This helps greatly reduce the chances of malicious software taking control of the PLC with easy-to-guess or publicly disclosed default login credentials.
+The CLICK PLUS PLC ships from the factory with a default username and password, however the first time a user connects to the PLC, they will be required to input a unique password or disable the PLC login password if desired.
+Forcing this change helps greatly reduce the chances of malicious software taking control of the PLC with easy-to-guess or publicly disclosed default login credentials.

 The CLICK PLUS PLC supports strong passwords to allow for more secure PLC projects and data files.
 Only qualified passwords are allowed, and the software offers feedback on the strength of the password while the User account is being configured.

 Users can configure the PLC Ethernet RJ45 and Wi-Fi network ports to ignore PING requests from other devices.
 This makes the PLC invisible to pings and thus reduces the vulnerability to deliberate denial of service (DoS) attacks.

 Users can disable all non-essential RJ45, Wi-Fi and Bluetooth ports as needed to reduce the vulnerability of unauthorized access.

 Encryption helps to protect project sensitive passwords from being hacked while being transferred over the network or stored in the PLC.